SHADOW12021/a3-experiment-study/README.md

 Requirements
 ---

-- Look it over Cleveland and McGill's original experiment (see the section below) and [watch this video](experiment-example.mp4) to get a sense of the experiment structure and where your visualizations will go.
+- Look it over Cleveland and McGill's original experiment (see the section below) and [watch this video](TODO) TODO TODO TODO UPDATE :) to get a sense of the experiment structure and where your visualizations will go.
 - When viewing the example experiment video, note the following:
     - Trials are in random order.
     - Each trial has a randomly generated set of 5-10 data points.